autocrypt/autocrypt/doc/level0.rst

 Specific User Interface Elements
 --------------------------------

 Ideally, Autocrypt users see very little UI.
-They might never see any UI at all by default.
-However, some UI is inevitable, even if only tucked away in an arcane "preferences pane".
+However, some UI is inevitable if we want users to be able to interoperate with existing, non-Autocrypt users.

 Account Preferences
 +++++++++++++++++++

 Level 0 MUAs MUST allow the user to disable Autocrypt completely for each account they control.
+For level 0, we expect most MUAs to have Autocrypt disabled by default.

 If Autocrypt is enabled for a given account, the MUA SHOULD allow the user to specify whether they explicitly prefer encryption for inbound